 I like to refer to oils as the ‘crème de la crème,’ because they are an essential component of your typical lotion or cream, and can also be used alone for superior moisturization.
 In fact, pure oils have been used for thousands of years in ancient beauty rituals from around the world.

 Oils have extremely high nutrient and antioxidant levels.
 They are 100% active and are easily absorbed into the skin since they don’t contain any fillers.
 As we age, the oil (sebum) that our skin produces starts to deplete, so it only makes sense to replenish the lipid barrier by applying oils that our skin will lovingly soak right up!
 See, if we don’t lubricate the skin effectively, then fine lines and wrinkles start to show up.

 A common skin care myth is that oils will clog pores and make you break out, especially for acne-prone skin types.
 This is wildly untrue!
 Oils have the amazing ability to balance the skin, helping to ‘normalize’ sebaceous glands where your skin’s oil is produced.
 Let’s ditch the oil-free hype because all skin types can benefit tremendously from these gifts of nature.
-Try our Herbal Facial Oil for Normal and Combination Skin which is in a base of grapeseed oil, a very light-textured oil suitable for even the most sensitive of skin types.

 Benefits of Using Oil on Your Skin